GitTorre/CloudBedlamLinux/README.md

-# CloudBedlam Linux (Mono and .NET Core)
+# CloudBedlam for Linux (Mono or .NET Core)

-#### Simple, configurable, local (VM internal) chaotic operation orchestrator for testing resiliency of Windows-powered cloud services.
+#### Simple, configurable, local (VM internal) chaotic operation orchestrator for measuring the resiliency of cloud services by injecting bedlam into underlying virtual machines.
+This version is meant to run on Linux VMs.

 ### Easy to use